juliuskrah/retrofit-dns/readme.md

 # Using a Custom DNS Resolver in Retrofit

-This project contains a demo that illustrates using a custom DNS resolver in Retrofit2.
+This project contains a demo that illustrates using a custom DNS resolver in `Retrofit2`.

 In this demo are two applications:

--[x] Service - A Spring Boot Server Side app
+- [x] Service - A Spring Boot Server Side app
--[x] Android - An Android app that communicates with the Server Side app using a custom domain name
+- [x] Android - An Android app that communicates with the Server Side app using a custom domain name

 ## Installation and running